 Picture a veneer as an ultra-thin covering on your teeth’s outer surface made from super-strong, enamel-mimicking materials, thus making it a tooth’s perfect substitute.
 Having a porcelain veneer bonded to your tooth makes for an attractive, radiant, and new exterior.

-Call Trailwinds Dental Care in Wildwood, FL, Florida today at 352-571-1978 or continue reading for more information!
+Call Trailwinds Dental Care in Wildwood, Florida today at 352-571-1978 or continue reading for more information!

 How Long Do Porcelain Veneers Last?